The Grand Slam of Darts hosts a number of top names from the PDC and BDO. But there are a few players who are conspicuous by their absence.

 Waites hasn’t been at his best, but remains around the top of the rankings, and his Purfleet performance reminded the darting world that he retains the ability to go the distance in majors.

-Another shot at the Grand Slam of Darts, a decade on from his first run to the final, could have been fitting.Tags: BDO, Grand Slam of Darts 2019, Joe Cullen, Krzysztof Ratajski, Mensur Suljovic, PDC, Raymond van Barneveld, Scott Waites
+Another shot at the Grand Slam of Darts, a decade on from his first run to the final, could have been fitting.Tags: BDO, Joe Cullen, Krzysztof Ratajski, Mensur Suljovic, PDC, Raymond van Barneveld, Scott Waites

 Author: Ed McCosh